faststart-dev-lab-ap/faststart-provisioning-lab/01-manual-deploy.md

 Jenkins ephemeral provides a kubernetes native version of Jenkins that dynamically provisions build agents on-demand.
 It's _ephemeral_ meaning it doesn't allocate any persistent storage in the cluster.

-1. Log into the cluster following the instructions on the `Access` tab of the cluster page
-2. Run the following command to provision the Jenkins instance in your namespace
+1. Run the following command to provision the Jenkins instance in your namespace

 ```
 oc new-app jenkins-ephemeral -n "${DEV_NAMESPACE}"
 ```

-3. Open the OpenShift console and navigate to your project/namespace (i.e. user01-dev) to see the Jenkins instance running
+2. Open the OpenShift console and navigate to your project/namespace (i.e. user01-dev) to see the Jenkins instance running

 ### Create a project from the template in the FastStart git org